-Below are the 12 symptoms that should never be ignored in order to prevent the development and progression of prostate cancer.
-These include:
+Below are the 12 signs and symptoms of prostate cancer that should never be ignored in order to prevent the development and progression of the disease.

 - A Noticeable burning while urinating or during ejaculation

 - Difficulty starting or stopping a stream of urine